|Contact Information for Office of International Students and Scholars|

-An international student/scholar will usually provide an unexpired foreign passport and I-94 (admission/departure record to establish identity (The I-94 is a small white card that is a little larger than a business card).
+An international student/scholar may provide an unexpired foreign passport and I-94 to establish identity.
 To establish employment eligibility, the I-94 should be accompanied by either a current UNR I-20 (students) or current UNR DS-2019 (students/researchers/professors/specialists).
-Those students who enter the U.S. with an I-20 are admitted in the F-1 visa class (degree seeking students).
+Those students who enter the U.S. with an I-20 are admitted in the F-1 visa class (degree-seeking students).
 Those students and visiting scholars that enter the U.S. with the DS-2019 are admitted in the J-1 visa class (exchange visitors).

-Those students on a UNR I-20, engaged in a full course of study, are allowed to work on campus up to 20 hours per week (40 hours per week during vacation periods) with any additional USCIS authorization.
-Make sure that the I-20 has been issued by the University of Nevada, and is in the student name (i.e., make sure the applicant is not a dependent an F-2 dependent is NOT ever allowed to work in the U.S.).
-Also make sure the I-20 has not expired (#5 complete studies no later than .
-If the I-20 has expired, please refer the student to the OISS at 784-6874.
+Those students on a UNR I-20, engaged in a full course of study, are allowed to work on campus up to 20 hours per week during fall and spring semesters (40 hours per week during vacation periods, including Spring Break) without any additional USCIS authorization.
+Make sure that the I-20 has been issued by the University of Nevada, and is in the student's name (i.e., make sure the applicant is not a dependent, an F-2 dependent is NOT allowed to work in the U.S.).
+Also make sure the I-20 has not expired (#5 "complete studies not later than" on the I-20) .
+If the I-20 has expired and there is no current employment authorization on the 3rd page of the I-20, please refer the student to the OISS at 784-6874.

-If an F-1 student has graduated and is engaged in practical training, he/she should provide an unexpired employment authorization document (EAD card) which is item #7 on list C. These students may be restricted from certain work categories at UNR (i.e., those students no longer enrolled in courses are not allowed to continue in student positions.)
+If an F-1 student has graduated and is engaged in practical training, he/she may provide an unexpired employment authorization document (EAD card) containing a photograph as a document to establish both identity and employment authorization.
+These students may be restricted from certain work categories at UNR (i.e., those students no longer enrolled in courses are not allowed to continue in student positions.)

 J-1 Researchers/Professors are allowed to work full-time or part-time during the period authorized (item #3 of the DS-2019) in the area specified on the DS-2019 (category and purpose in indicated in section #4).
 Please verify that the DS-2019 has been issued by the University of Nevada, Reno.
 If not, they should also present a letter or work authorization from the issuing agency.